Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

 Today’s journey involves a moderate ascent on this trek.
-We tackle the rocky terrain of Larkya Phedi, where the trail is as dry as a desert.
-Despite the ascent being gradual, as the elevation is high, we advise taking slow steps.
+We tackle the rocky terrain of Larkya Phedi, where the Larkya La Pass Trek trail is as dry as a desert.
+Despite the ascent being gradual, the elevation is high, and we advise taking slow steps.
 The path is littered with glacial moraine and rocky sections.
-After approximately 4-5 hours of traversing, we arrive at the highest point of the Manaslu trek: Larkya la Pass.
+After approximately 4-5 hours of traversing, we arrive at the highest point of the Manaslu trek: Larkya La Pass.
 This pass serves as a boundary between the Annapurna Conservation Area and the Manaslu Conservation Area.

 Trek from Bhimthang to Tilche